pmarino84/strategy_tester/README.md

 ## TODO

-For commits use [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) standar.
+For commits use [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) standar, and Github Actions for automations.
-Add Github Actions to the workflow.